b0bh00d/multipart-backup/README.md

 The size of the parts the source file or device is split into.
 Defaults to 100 MB.

 * `-k` `--keep-null-parts`:
 The default behavior is any part of the backup that contains no data other than null bytes (zero) are represented by 0 bytes files.
 When this is used, all parts are kept at full size.
+Note that this option is required when creating a one-off encrypted or obfuscated backup.

 * `-s COUNT` `--snapshots COUNT`
 Specifies how many snapshots are kept in the backup root.
 When set to 1 or higher, the script will create the snapshot folders in the backup root named with a timestamp.
 When set to 0, no snapshots are made and the backup root just contains all of the parts.
 The default is 4.

+* `-f PASSPHRASE` `--fernet PASSPHRASE`
+This option will create a backup of the source that is encrypted using the Fernet algorithm (from the [cryptography](https://pypi.org/search/?q=cryptography) package).
+This backup will have each of its parts encrypted using the provided passphrase.<br><br>
+Encrypted snapshots are consdiered "one-offs", and do not participate in incremental backups.
+The program will detect these snapshots during incremental backups, and simply bypass them.

+* `-o PASSPHRASE` `--obfuscate PASSPHRASE`
+Backups can be obfuscated using a custom algorithm instead of encrypted with something more formal.
+Unlike backups encrypted with traditional algorithms, obfuscation guarantees a 1:1 byte pattern and size footprint with the source partition.
+Potential advantages to this are documented in the code.<br><br>
+As with encrypted snapshots, obfuscated snapshorts are also consdiered "one-offs", and do not participate in incremental backups.
+The program will detect these snapshots during incremental backups, and ignore them.

 * `-u` `--uuid`
 Specifies that source is a partition UUID rather than a file or device identifier.

+* `-l` `--symlink`
+Use soft links (i.e. symlinks) instead of hard links for incremental backups.

 * `-h` `--help`
 Displays usage information